masurp/VU_CADC/tutorials/R_text_unsupervised-text-classification.md

 ## Running the LDA model

 To run LDA from a dfm, first convert to the topicmodels format, and then run LDA.
-Note the useof set.seed(.) to make sure that the analysis is reproducible.
+Note the use of set.seed(.) to make sure that the analysis is reproducible.
+We arbitrarily choose 10 topics (but we could have chosen another number as well!)

 ``` r
 # Loading package